Artwork Guidelines for Label Printing

 General Artwork Specifications

-Spot Varnish, Foiling, and Emboss
+Spot Varnish, Foiling, and Embossing

-Forme-cutting
+Forme-cutting (Die-cut)

 Considerations